ibm-cloud-docs/vmwaresolutions/vcenter/dr_backup_bundle_overview.md

 ## Technical specifications for Veeam
 {: #dr_backup_bundle_overview-veeam-tech-specs}

-The Single-node Trial for Data Protection and Disaster Recovery includes Veeam.
+The Single-node for Data Protection and Disaster Recovery includes Veeam.
 The following components are ordered and included in the Veeam service.

 * 25 package license of the Veeam Availability Suite
 * 4000 GB storage